• Home

 Zohran Mamdani

-Zohran Mamdani's election is worth paying attention to, Albert Edwards says: "You reap what you sow."Michael M. Santiago/Getty Images
+Zohran Mamdani’s election is worth paying attention to, Albert Edwards says: “You reap what you sow.”Michael M. Santiago—Getty Images

-Albert Edwards, the long-standing strategist at Société Générale known for offering the “alternative view” within the institution, believes the recent political successes of figures like Zohran Mamdani signal the corporate sector’s self-inflicted backlash against “greedflation.”
+Albert Edwards, the long-standing strategist at Société Générale known for offering the “alternative view” within the institution, believes the recent political success of figures like Zohran Mamdani signal the corporate sector’s self-inflicted backlash against “greedflation.”
 Edwards, whose career in finance dates back to 1982 and who hasn’t been aligned with the “house view” of his investment bank for many years now, has gained a sort of cult following for his skeptical approach to market narratives, once famously writing a note about how appalled he was by “greedflation,” or record profit margins against the backdrop of post-pandemic inflation.
 He described it as the “end of capitalism” in 2023, and in conversation with Fortune, absolutely stood by his point.

 Recommended Video

 This latest twist in the populist turn isn’t necessarily something to celebrate, Edwards said.
-As an economist, he said he considers Mamdani’s policies, deriving from his democratic socialist background, such as rent controls and price controls, to be “lunacy,” having experienced them himself in the 1970s.
+As an economist, he said he considers Mamdani’s policies, deriving from his democratic socialist background, such as rent control and price controls, to be “lunacy,” having experienced them himself in the 1970s.
 Still, dysfunction in capitalism means that society will “come back full circle to this.”
 The increasing intergenerational strife, driven by young people being shut out of the housing market and out of wealth concentration, has created a primal sense of betrayal, especially among Americans who no longer feel they are better off than their parents.

-You reap what you sow
+‘You reap what you sow’

-Coming back to his critique of capitalism, Edwards argued Mamdani’s election is “part of the consequence … the corporates, by being excessively greedy, hence ‘greedflation,’ have laid the seeds for their own destruction—and backlash.”
+Coming back to his critique of capitalism, Edwards argued Mamdani’s election is “part of the consequence … The corporates, by being excessively greedy, hence ‘greedflation,’ have laid the seeds for their own destruction—and backlash.”
 Edwards added that “more and more people are identifying corporate excess.”

 Speaking about what he called “intergenerational strife,” Edwards said he thinks this is “the first generation where people are not seeing themselves as better off than their parents were.”
-Everywhere you look in modern capitalism, “young people can’t get on the housing ladder, they see wealth extremely concentrated … it takes the incentivization out of the economy if young people don’t feel they’re participating.”
+Everywhere you look in modern capitalism, “young people can’t get on the housing ladder, they see wealth extremely concentrated … It takes the incentivization out of the economy if young people don’t feel they’re participating.”

-Edwards’ argument here has some strange bedfellows, as none other than Peter Thiel has been warning about this incentivization problem for years Mamdani’s election seemed to send a shiver through Silicon Valley’s right-wing contingent, as Chamath Palihapitiya shared Peter Thiel’s 2020 email to Mark Zuckerberg and Marc Andreessen, warning of a “broken generational compact” and reasoning, “if one has no stake in the capitalist system, then one may well turn against it.”
+Edwards’s argument here has some strange bedfellows, as none other than Peter Thiel has been warning about this incentivization problem for years.
+Mamdani’s election seemed to send a shiver through Silicon Valley’s right-wing contingent, as Chamath Palihapitiya shared Peter Thiel’s 2020 email to Mark Zuckerberg and Marc Andreessen, warning of a “broken generational compact” and reasoning, “if one has no stake in the capitalist system, then one may well turn against it.”
 In a follow-up interview days later, Thiel told The Free Press, “if you proletarianize the young people, you shouldn’t be surprised if they eventually become communist.”

 On the left wing of legal thought, Columbia Law School professor Tim Wu recently told Fortune that he wrote his new book, The Age of Extraction, about a similar feeling.
 “My understanding of America is that it’s the place where things are supposed to get better,” Wu said, but instead we’re living through a time with “an economy-wide problem” where “everything kind of just creeps.
 It’s that weird feeling of something you like becoming worse.”
-He added that American politics right now are “very angry” and “economic resentment,” but also a general feeling that “we let things go a little too far” and we “just kind of lost touch with the tradition of broad-based wealth that was the American way.”
+He added that American politics right now are “very angry” and marked by “economic resentment” but also a general feeling that “we let things go a little too far” and we “just kind of lost touch with the tradition of broad-based wealth that was the American way.”

 Edwards concluded there’s a fitting phrase for the dysfunctions of capitalism in the 2020s: “You reap what you sow.”